Panzerschrek/U-00DC-Sprache-site/_posts/2024-09-24-stack-allocations.md

 Already in old versions of C language there was a built-in function named `alloca`.
 This function allocates a memory block on current stack frame.
-This allocation is as cheap as possible - it requires only adjusting value in the stack pointer register.
+This allocation is as cheap as it can be - it requires only adjusting value in the stack pointer register.
 After a function finishes, all allocations made with `alloca` are freed just by restoring this stack pointer to previous value.

 C99 has a better version of this feature.